korfriend/HybridRenderingEngine/README.md

 [li]: https://opensource.org/licenses/AFL-3.0

 <br/>
 This project is for a hybrid rendering engine that handles the fusion of multiple volumetric and potentially transparent surface data based on our VisMotive framework.
-This project includes the source code for the paper entitled "Z-Thickness Blending:  Effective Fragment Merging for Multi-Fragment Rendering" (under review paper).
+This project includes the source code for the paper entitled "Z-Thickness Blending:  Effective Fragment Merging for Multi-Fragment Rendering" (accepted PG21 and published in CGF).
 It is also used for visualizing informative point sets for our local isosurfacing technique (https://github.com/korfriend/LocalIsosurfaceModeler), which is based on the paper entitled "Confidence-controlled Local Isosurfacing" (accepted in TVCG).
 Detailed "get started" will be prepared with a sample code project.
 You can download the code by using Git and cloning the repository, or downloading it as zip.
 This will give you the full C++ source code that you must build for yourself.

 ### Platforms:
 - Windows PC Desktop (x64)